decentraland/adr/docs/ADR-42-third-party-collections-registry.md

 - _`metadata`_: string with the following shape: `type:version:name:description`. i.e: `tp:1:third party 1:the third party 1 description`.
 - _`resolver`_: string with the third party API resolver.
 This API will be used for services to get which Decentraland asset should be mapped to which NFT token. _We call Decentraland asset to every asset that is submitted to the Decentraland catalyst_. i.e: `https://api.thirdparty1.com/v1/get-owned-nfts/:owner`
 - _`maxItems`_: represents the maximum number of items that a third party can have.
 We call them _item slots_.
-Item slots need to be bought.
-Everyone can buy them by MANA.
+Item slots can be bought by everyone at any time, in multiple occasions, by using MANA.
 So, it is not necessary to be a third party manager to buy item slots.
 Item slots are going to be bought by tiers (tier1: 100 items, tier2: 1000 items, tier3: 1000, etc.).
 The tiers' value and price are going to be defined in another smart contract called Tiers that will allow querying the tiers' price and value by its index.
-Also, items slots can be bought at any moment and multiple times.
 - _`isApproved`_: whether a third party is approved or not.
 - _`managers`_: third party managers.
 - _`items`_: third party's items.
 An item has its own properties defined [here](#items).